n1sh1kata/scilems-backend/README.md

 # scilems-backend

 Welcome to the **scilems-backend** repository!
-This project serves as the backend for my final project, providing essential user authentication functionalities.
+This project serves as the backend for my final project, providing essential user authentication and resource management functionalities.

-## User Authentication API
+## API Endpoints

-This API allows users to register, log in, and access protected routes.
-Below are the details for each endpoint.
+Below is the documentation for the available API endpoints.

+---

-### 1. User Registration
+### 1. User Authentication

+#### a.
+User Registration

 - **Method**: `POST`
 - **Endpoint**: `/api/auth/register/`
-- **Description**: This endpoint allows new users to create an account by providing a username, email, and password.
+- **Description**: Allows new users to create an account.

-- **Request Body** (JSON):
+- **Request Body**:

   ```json
   {